control-freak-ide/misc/Control-Freak-v3.md

 ## Storage

 We keep 'files' as default and primary storage for everything but we do add adapters for databases and version control systems.
 Each storage system has to provide minimum set of features: versioning, branching,...
-The user has to be warned that a storage system's  may not be present on certain platforms (ie: mysql in chrome)
+The user has to be warned that a storage system's  may not be present on certain platforms (ie: mysql in chrome) and thus commercial services should be offered to fullfil exports/bundlings.

 ## Machine Learning system